 Elements in a Dinner Prayer

-If you have been asked to give the dinner prayer at the reception and you're nervous, consider writing it down before that night.
-Unrehearsed nervous speeches tend to sound off-the-cuff and be riddled with "um," "oh," and other fillers as you try to think of the right things to say.
+If you've been asked to give the dinner prayer at a wedding reception and you're nervous, consider writing it down before that night.
+Unrehearsed, nervous speeches tend to sound off-the-cuff and be riddled with "um," "oh," and other fillers as you try to think of the right things to say.
 Being prepared will make you look polished and honor the newlywed couple.

 Who gives the prayer is really up to the couple.
-Often the clergy who performed the ceremony gives the dinner prayer.
-If you want to have your priest or clergyman give the blessing before the dinner, be sure to mention this in planning sessions before the wedding date.
+But often, the clergy who performed the ceremony gives the dinner prayer.
+If you want to have your priest or pastor give the blessing before the dinner, be sure to mention this in planning sessions before the wedding date.

 People to Ask